What you need to know

 Once or twice a year, Fitbit takes to New York City to talk about its latest lineup of products to carry it though the next few months.
-Last March saw the unveiling of the Versa Lite, Inspire Series, and Ace 2, and on August 28, Fitbit showcased a new smartwatch and smart scale.
+Last March saw the unveiling of the Versa Lite (opens in new tab), Inspire Series (opens in new tab), and Ace 2 (opens in new tab), and on August 28, Fitbit showcased a new smartwatch and smart scale.

 In addition to the new hardware, however, Fitbit also announced a big shift for the company — a renewed focus on services to tie all of its tech together.

 First thing's first, let's talk about Fitbit's latest smartwatch, the Versa 2.

 The Versa 2 looks a lot like last year's Versa, and that's not a bad thing at all.
 The squircle design is sticking around for another year, and just like the Versa Lite that was announced this past March, Versa 2 opts for the single-button design instead of the original Versa's three-button system.
 The body looks a bit chunkier than the first Versa, but it feels comfy and lightweight when worn.